-Neon (Ne), chemical element, inert gas, or noble gas of Group 18 of the periodic table discovered through its physical properties like electromagnetic spectrum and uses widely in fluorescent lamps.
-Colorless, odorless, tasteless, monoatomic gas, neon occurs to the extent of 18 ppm by volume in dry air and 5 × 10-5 ppm by weight in igneous rocks.
+Neon (Ne), chemical element, inert gas, or noble gas of Group-18 of the periodic table discovered through its physical properties like electromagnetic spectrum.
+The colorless, odorless, tasteless, monoatomic neon gas is used widely in fluorescent lamps.
+It occurs to the extent of 18 ppm by volume in dry air and 5 × 10-5 ppm by weight in igneous rocks.
 The name of the lighter gas, neon derived from the Greek latter neos meaning new.
 In solid-state, it forms a face-centered cubic crystal lattice.

 |Electronic Configuration||[He] 2s2 2p6|